hellonico/niclojure/texten/07_Media.md

 Your turn to hack !

 ## Clojure on GPU, Processing, OpenCV, OpenCL, appellations controlees.

+This section will lead us to some graphical adventure,

 ### Processing, the best visual tool ported to Clojure for easy animation
 [https://github.com/quil/quil](https://github.com/quil/quil)